Design principles of the cytotoxic CD8+ T-cell response: Results

 \subsection{Designing an effector response to a growing tumor}

 CD8$^+$ T-cells are central to cancer surveillance and elimination of mutated pre-cancerous cells.
 We therefore asked how the tuned elbow-optimal designs $\vec\theta \in \tilde{\Theta}(\lambda^*)$ identified for infectious threats (Fig. \ref{fig4}B, Fig. \ref{fig5}) respond to cancer, which we modeled as a growing, low-immunogenic tumor that kills healthy cells as it expands (Fig.~\ref{fig6}A; SI Appendix).
+We quantified harm as the total number of healthy cells lost, combining cell death caused directly by tumor expansion (replacing healthy cells) and collateral killing mediated by the immune response (Fig.~\ref{fig6}B,C).

 Similar to the case of infection control, a clearance-toxicity trade-off arises, but it is sharpened in cancer because many tumor antigens are only marginally distinct from self.
 Even high-affinity recognition risks cross-reactivity and bystander damage.
-Tuned near-elbow designs incur high total harm for low-immunogenic tumors (Fig.~\ref{fig6}B,C).
-As tumor immunogenicity increases, harm declines due to decreases in cross-reactive toxicity and increases in clearance (Fig.~\ref{fig6}C).
+Tuned near-elbow designs incur high total harm for low-immunogenic tumors (Fig.~\ref{fig6}B,~C).
+As tumor immunogenicity increases, harm decreases due to reduced cross-reactive toxicity and enhanced {tumor} clearance (Fig.~\ref{fig6}C).

 Cancer immunotherapy leverages and improves upon the body's own immune system to target tumors~\cite{Baulu2023-zd}.
 Patient-specific tumor-infiltrating lymphocytes (TILs) and TCR-engineered T-cells (TCR-T's) purified and expanded ex-vivo, and infused in patients to recognize tumor peptide-MHC's have shown clinical benefits.
-Chimeric antigen receptor (CAR) T-cells, on the other hand, target surface antigens without MHC restriction and can be deployed more broadly when targets are shared across patients.
-Contemporary CARs incorporate co-stimulatory domains (e.g., CD28 or 4-1BB) that enhance activation, proliferation, survival, and effector function~\cite{Zugasti2025-dj}.
-In practice, three levers are pulled to engineer a T-cell therapy: (i) the antigen-recognition module (native TCR, TCR-T, or CAR) to specifically target the tumor; (ii) the intracellular signaling architecture (co-stimulation and engineered circuits) to sustains a robust and durable response; and (iii) the infused T-cell dose/schedule, tuned to maximize tumor control while limiting toxicity.
+Chimeric antigen receptor (CAR) T-cells, on the other hand, target surface antigens without MHC restriction and can be deployed more broadly when targets are shared across patients. {Contemporary CARs incorporate co-stimulatory domains (e.g., CD28 or 4-1BB) that enhance activation, proliferation, survival, and effector function~\cite{Zugasti2025-dj}.} In practice, three levers are pulled to engineer a T-cell therapy: (i) the antigen-recognition module (native TCR, TCR-T, or CAR) to specifically target the tumor; (ii) the intracellular signaling architecture (co-stimulation and engineered circuits) to sustains a robust and durable response; and (iii) the infused T-cell dose/schedule, tuned to maximize tumor control while limiting toxicity.

 Our model predicts that the optimal dose should be tuned to tumor immunogenicity (Fig. \ref{fig6}B), consistent with prior findings on antigen-dependent T-cell dosing~\cite{Rotte2022-kq}.
 Examining the tuned near-elbow designs, we find: at low immunogenicity, clearance is inefficient and toxicity dominates, so smaller infusion doses minimize harm; at high immunogenicity, recognition and in-situ expansion are efficient, so even modest doses suffice; at intermediate immunogenicity, larger initial doses minimize total harm by accelerating tumor elimination while keeping toxicity tolerable (Fig.~\ref{fig6}C).